syncfusion-content/xamarin-docs/Xamarin/Chips/Events.md

 layout : post
-title : Events for Syncfusion ChipGroup control in Xamarin.Forms description : Learn more about SfChipGroup events SelectionChanging and SelectionChanged platform : xamarin control : Chips documentation : ug
+title : Events for Syncfusion ChipGroup control in Xamarin.Forms description : Learn more about SfChipGroup events SelectionChanging and SelectionChanged platform : Xamarin.Forms control : Chips documentation : ug
 ---

-# Event
+# Event of SfChipGroup

 ## SelectionChanging Event
 The [SelectionChanging](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms.SfChip.SelectionChangingEventArgs.html) event is triggered before the Chip is selected.
 You can restrict a chip from being selected, by canceling this event, by setting Cancel property in the event argument to true.
 The argument contains the following information,